| Are there 'alternatives' to animal experiments?

 meaningful research, healing and protection, and thus restoring

+faith and respect in the medical profession.
 Pharmaceutical companies claim that new drugs must be tested

 on animals to ensure safety before they are given to patients;